Signature 7 Day Castles, Causeway, Coast and Countryside ExperienceEnjoy the full BEI experience

 We’ll continue north on the coast before heading inland towards the McKinley Family farm located in the beautiful County Antrim countryside.
 This magnificent hilltop farm is surrounded by 1,000 acres of rolling hills lush with green grass and dotted with white, fluffy sheep.
 As you make your way up the long, scenic driveway, it soon becomes clear that this isn’t any ordinary “Irish Farm”.

 We’ll head down to the barn for a quick tour and meet the team of horses and if you wish, you can assist with grooming and tacking.
-After a short riding assessment, mount up and head out towards Croghan Peak, with views guaranteed to take your breath away
+After a short riding assessment, mount up and head out into the North Antrim Hills, with views guaranteed to take your breath away

 Our afternoon trek takes us high into the foothills of Orra Mountain (Slieve An Orra), specifically chosen for its historical significance and breathtaking views.
 Orra Mountain is best known as the site of a ferocious battle between rival Irish clans in 1583, but on the top of the mountain there is a memorial erected in the honor of 7 US airmen who lost their lives there in October 1942, when their WWII B17 crashed on the mountain during heavy cloud cover.